ptesser/awesome-reference-resources/README.md

 - [BEMIT naming](http://www.jamesturneronline.net/beautifulweb/bemit-naming-convention.html): mix of BEM and ITCSS naming conventions
 - [BEM, OOCSS, SMACSS styleguide](http://timhartmann.net/frontend-development/scss-styleguide-with-bem-oocss-smacss/)

-## JS
-- [Style Components](https://github.com/styled-components/styled-components): use the best bits of ES6 and CSS to style your apps without stress;
-- [Css in JS](https://github.com/MicheleBertoli/css-in-js): repository with all different libraries about this theme;

 ## Design Patterns
 - [Obsever](https://dellabate.wordpress.com/2012/03/03/gof-patterns-observer/): a simple article that explain Observer pattern in italian language
 - [Flux vs MVC](https://medium.com/hacking-and-gonzo/flux-vs-mvc-design-patterns-57b28c0f71b7#.szg4ax6lp): article that talks about a new Flux pattern to structure client side applications and how it relates to the MVC pattern